Charles R. Drew University of Medicine and Science: Association with Martin Luther King Jr. Community Hospital

 Martin Luther King Jr.-Harbor Hospital closed in 2007 after a loss of accreditation and longstanding quality-of-care problems.
 The closure forced the end of several residency programs and severed the hospital’s affiliation with Charles R. Drew University, disrupting training for hundreds of medical residents.

 In 2007, the university filed a $125 million lawsuit against Los Angeles County, arguing that the hospital’s downsizing had undermined its mission.
 The case was settled in 2009, with the county agreeing to provide CDU with favorable rental terms and to collaborate on efforts to reopen the hospital.

 In 2015, the new Martin Luther King Jr. Community Hospital opened on the same hospital campus.
 Unlike its predecessor, it is a private, nonprofit hospital operating under a new governance model.
 It has re-established an affiliation with the university and serves as a clinical training site for the university’s medical and health sciences students.

 Notable people

-Notable past and present Charles R. Drew University faculty members include Patricia Bath, an ophthalmologist and the first black female doctor to receive a medical patent, for inventing a laser treatment for cataracts and Deborah Prothrow-Stith, a pioneer in addressing youth violence as a public health issue and the first woman Commissioner of Public Health for the Commonwealth of Massachusetts.
-Prothrow-Stith is Professor of Internal Medicine and current Dean of the College of Medicine.
-Calvin Johnson (anesthesiologist) served as dean of the College of Medicine from 2001 – 2002.
+Notable past and present Charles R. Drew University faculty members include Patricia Bath, an ophthalmologist and the first black female doctor to receive a medical patent, for inventing a laser treatment for cataracts and Deborah Prothrow-Stith, a pioneer in addressing youth violence as a public health issue and the first woman commissioner of public health for the Commonwealth of Massachusetts.
+Prothrow-Stith is professor of internal medicine and current dean of the College of Medicine.
+Calvin Johnson (anesthesiologist) served as dean of the College of Medicine from 2001 to 2002.